LONDON

 On the 29th of April, 2000 we celebrated the Millennium by hosting the Cartophilic Society AGM at Watford Leisure Centre.
 We had hoped to go to a location in Central London, but costs were too steep.
 It was also a sad day because the Society President Edward “Ted” Knight, as shown here, was retiring.
 He was very pleased with being the subject of this commemorative card, and that the new President, Derek Jenkins, presented him with an enlarged and framed copy.

-Shortly after that we left the Victory Services Club, we settled into our latest home, a very comfortable, Victorian-themed snug, complete with Chesterfield sofas.
-This is called “The Carpenters Arms” and you can find it at No.12, Seymour Place, Marble Arch, Central London W1E 7NE.
-Its still a five minute walk from Marble Arch Underground Station (on the Central Line, and within Travelcard Zone 1) The hostelry was established in 1776, rebuilt in 1872, and is now coincidentally the HQ of another “London Branch”, that of CAMRA, the Campaign for Real Ale – in fact, we perhaps ought to let you know they used to feature six different guest ales every month!
-Our branch meetings took place every month, starting at 5 pm; there was usually at least one dealer in attendance with a good stock of cards, and an excellent auction with approximately 100 lots that started at 6.15, this also included lots which had been brought along on the day by our members, and the cards were at prices to attract all purses.
-As our Branch Secretary said “…you`ll struggle to find better priced cards anywhere, let alone in The Capital City”.
+Shortly after that we left the Victory Services Club, we settled into our current home, a very comfortable, Victorian-themed snug, complete with Chesterfield sofas, called “The Carpenters Arms”.
+The hostelry was established in 1776, rebuilt in 1872, and is now coincidentally the HQ of another “London Branch”, that of CAMRA, the Campaign for Real Ale – in fact, we perhaps ought to let you know they feature six different guest ales every month!

 In 2009 we again co-hosted the Cartophilic Convention with Hants and Surrey.
 This time even Watford was too costly, but this time things had increased far enough to push us to the border of the M25.
 Anyway it was the first time we had visited Surrey.
 We eventually decided on The Xcel Leisure Centre in Walton On Thames, and we had high hopes, in fact, our Commemorative Card, says it “…is expected to be one of the biggest ever….”
 This year, President Jenkins gave his final report, because he was retiring; being sworn in was his replacement, current Vice President Walton and a member of our club.
 A wag or two found the similarity in name of our new President and our location to be amusing.
 But why is it every time we bring the Society Convention to our area, we are having a Presidential changeover?